What is an Accredited College?

 - Employers often recognize accredited colleges and prefer to hire those graduates.

-The skills, knowledge, and experiences gained through your college program will teach you to better adapt to the variety of jobs and
+The skills, knowledge, and experiences gained through your college program will teach you to better adapt to the variety of jobs and careers available to you.

 Studies have shown that a college degree can help you: